eea/garie-webbkoll/README.md

 **Highlights**

--   Poll for [webbkoll](https://github.com/andersju/webbkoll) reports on any website
+-   Poll for [webbkoll](https://github.com/andersju/webbkoll) reports on any website and stores the data into InfluxDB
--   View all historic webbkoll reports.
+-   View all historic webbkoll reports
 -   Setup within minutes

 ## Overview of garie-webbkoll